anveshmuppeda/mlops/012-mlops-github-actions-pipeline/README.md

 6. At the top of the list of templates, Choose *Organization templates*.
 7. If you have gone through all the previous steps successfully, you should be able to see a new custom project template named *build-deploy-github*.
 Select that template and click on *Select Project Template*.
 8. Besides to the Name and Description, you need to provide the following details:
-    - **Code Repository Info**: This is the owner of your GitHub Repository, e.g. for a repository at `https://github.com/pooyavahidi/my-repo`, the owner would be `pooyavahidi`.
+    - **Code Repository Info**: This is the owner of your GitHub Repository, e.g. for a repository at `https://github.com/anveshmuppeda/mlops`, the owner would be `anveshmuppeda`.

     - **GitHub Repository Name**: This is the name of the repository which you copied the *seedcode* in.
-It would be just the name of the repo. e.g. in `https://github.com/pooyavahidi/my-repo`, the repo is `my-repo`.
+It would be just the name of the repo. e.g. in `https://github.com/anveshmuppeda/mlops`, the repo is `mlops`.

     - **Codestar connection unique id**: This is the unique Id of the CodeConnection which you created in the previous steps.
     - **Name of the secret in the Secrets Manager which stores GitHub token**: This is the name of the *Secret* in the Secrets Manager which you have created and stored the GitHub Token.